camunity/intro-to-web-development/hw3/README.md

 ## Submissions

-1. Your team should push the finished code to Github and submit a Pull Request to the original repo.
+1. Your team should push the finished code to Github and submit a Pull Request back to the original repo.
 2. Send me a message on Slack when you're done!
 3. Each member should also complete this [submission link](https://docs.google.com/forms/d/e/1FAIpQLSdWtkEb7ICdVwQ8D6oEvYXsc5Q1t8U8wk1RkdeyyMGHa-Pnaw/viewform).